 She began the USC Headache Center in 2001.

 “Initially, I was treating these patients just by myself, but then slowly, I formed a multidisciplinary group.
 We have two physical therapists who now specialize in headache medicine.
-In collaboration with the occupational therapy program, we developed an eight-week Lifestyle Redesign® program for patients suffering from chronic daily headaches, which is a unique program not available anywhere else in the country.
+In collaboration with the occupational therapy program, we developed an eight-week Lifestyle Redesign® program for patients with chronic daily headaches.
 Our team also includes pain specialists and neurosurgeons, so we have a comprehensive group of physicians and health care providers specializing in headaches.”

 Call for an Appointment